 Table of Contents

-Canine agility competitions is a perfect way to entertain you and keep your Fido active, both physically and mentally.
-If you think the breed you have can't go through the agility courses you've seen before, you're likely mistaken.
-All dogs – big, small, short and tall – can excel at agility training and competitions, according to canine agility expert Graham Taylor who gave an interview to The Telegraph (source).
+If you considering dog agility competition training for your pet, this beginner's guide will walk you through what you need to know first.
+If you think the breed you have can't go through the agility courses, you're likely mistaken.
+All dogs – big, small, short and tall – can excel at agility training and competitions, says expert Graham Taylor.
+The only exception is that some associations will only accept purebred dogs (of any breed).

 “The only criteria for an agility dog is that it is fit and active – we don’t care what it looks like or who its parents are.”